kickaha2019/articles/Diary/2020/Oxford/Waterperry_Gardens.md

 We all had chocolate and coffee and walnut cake which was very boring of us in the cafe, they took pity despite us not having booked and we had a table inside.

 In the evening ate at the [Nightingale](https://www.thenightingalebicester.co.uk/index) which turned out to be more a pub than a restaurant - we sat right by a screen blaring forth music videos which wasn't great.
 Good food and cheap, friendly staff, seemed like a strong community place.
-I noticed lots of Irish cars and vans in the car park.
+I noticed lots of Republic of Ireland registed cars and vans in the car park.